namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 {{< figure src="https://s3.amazonaws.com/my-blog-content/2026-01-01-notes-healthcare-handbook/image_1771250584782_0.png" width="50%">}}

 This table is kind of confusing though, why does it have literally just 33 metrics?
 I thought there were hundreds??

+## Adverse Drug Events and medication errors
+p117, estimated associated with 7,000 deaths a year??! wow

+Oh interesting, switching away from handwritten scriprs helped.

+And, hmm "med rec", medication reconciliation, hrlping awareness on drug interactions, especially, hmm, between, different lists a patient might have, w.r.t. different facilities they go to.

+Hmm but how does this work, I always wondered how freely doss EHR information flow between  your different providers.
+Why do they constantly ask you for your medical history as if they cannot conceivably get it from your past providers?!?
+Hope this book explains that!
+When you see a new provider you are always rushed to remember your history but that is a crazy ask.

+Authors write that "med reconciliation " doesnt always happen yet and studies still discover big descrepencies .

+## Nosocomial infections
+p117, infections at a hospital

+hmm, risk factors , higher for already being sick, but hmm also IV lines, catheters, hmm, CLABSIs, mentioned a few pages ezrlier.

+Oh cool, I didnt realize these are preventable w.r.t. errors, and that using checklists has helped, to improve HAIs, health care associated infections.
+Due to, Laurance J. Peter Pronovost: champion of checklists in critical care.
+Lancet, https:// www.sciencedirect.com/ science/article/pii/S0140673609614392

+I wonder if this is related to the Checklist Manifesto book, from Atul Gawande, which I remember was given to everyone at my company in 2015, that was a fond memory.

+p118, sounds like nevertheless, HAI reduced into 2010s, but still number here , $40billion cost total, hmm ouch.
+Long way to go!!

+Reading, Medicare, uses stick approach, to not reimburse after HAI for certain procedures, ok.
+I hope there is not a weird self under-reporting consequence then?
+Sounds really tricky to get reliable data and prevent a conflict of interest here!